Cement shoes: Real-life incidents

 Concrete has been used as a weight to dispose of a body.
-In 1941, the body of Philadelphia racketeer Johnnie Goodman was found by crab fisherman in a New Jersey creek, weighed down with an 40 lb block of concrete.
+In 1941, the body of Philadelphia racketeer Johnnie Goodman was found by a crab fisherman in a New Jersey creek, weighed down with an 40 lb block of concrete.
 On August 24, 1964, the body of Ernest Rupolo, aged 52, a trigger man who informed on Vito Genovese in 1944, was found in Jamaica Bay, New York, with concrete blocks tied to his legs.
 It is also speculated that bootlegger Rocco Perri was murdered by being fitted with cement shoes and thrown into Hamilton Harbour in 1944.

-The French Army allegedly used cement shoes on Algerians who were murdered on so-called "death flights" during the Algerian War.
-The victims were called "crevettes Bigeard" 'Bigeard shrimp' after General Marcel Bigeard, who allegedly ordered the procedure.
+The French Army used cement shoes on Algerians who were murdered on so-called "death flights" during the Algerian War.
+The victims were called "crevettes Bigeard" 'Bigeard shrimp' after General Marcel Bigeard, who ordered the procedure.
 Bigeard put his victims' feet in a basin, poured quick-setting cement in and threw the person into the sea from the top of a helicopter, said Paul Teitgen, secretary general of the French police in Algiers in 1957, and notable opponent of torture during the war.

+Parodies

+A Far Side cartoon parodied the practice, depicting a fish given "Styrofoam shoes" in order to "sleep with the humans".
+It is a reference to "sleep with the fishes", a phrase that first appears in Homer's Iliad (21), in which Achilles threatens (and kills) Lycaon, who will 'sleep with the fishes'.